 If your website has an SSL certificate (like RapidSSL Certificate), all the links you share should too.
 This way you can ensure that your browser never exits a context of confidentiality while navigating to your website.

 If you use HTTP short links, your link’s traffic can be monitored by third parties and they will get information about which short links are being visited.
 And if you’re linking to destinations, like Google Docs or public Dropbox folders that could include confidential information or identifying information like usernames, you’re better off using a secure HTTPS link.
 This will avoid any important information getting into the wrong hands or the de-anonymization of your visitors.

 SSL is essential for protecting your links, and even if they don’t contain sensitive information, it provides users with privacy and allows them to place trust in your brand.

-If you want people to click through to your website, using HTTPS URLs will give them peace of mind and let them know from the outset that your online business is a one that can be trusted.
+If you want people to click through to your website, using HTTPS URLs will give them peace of mind and let them know from the outset that your online business is one that can be trusted.

 This is particularly important if you want visitors to make payments or purchases on your website.
 And the way HTTPS is becoming the norm today, many people would just expect professional links to be shared with HTTPS.
 The more trust you can build, the better.

 Sharing HTTPS links is also particularly useful if you are publishing a link on a Secure SSL page.
 If you use insecure links on one of your secure web pages and content is loaded from a non-HTTPS, your web browser will warn that there is some page content that is not secure.
 Web privacy browser extensions will also kick up a fuss too.